-Having a clear idea of the fields of design that interest you will clarify which companies you need to contact.
+Having a clear idea of the fields of design that interest you will help you decide which companies to contact.

-Training is often gained on the job - if you're starting out in a commercial design studio, for instance, you will probably need training in practical processes.
+Training is often gained on the job - if you're starting out in a commercial design studio, for instance, you'll probably need training in practical processes.

 Training provision will depend on the amount of practical and commercial experience you already have and the time that more experienced staff have available.

 In addition to general textile design courses, such as the Level 3 Diploma in Design and Craft and the higher professional Level 4 Diploma in Creative Crafts, there are courses in specialist areas such as constructed textiles, machine embroidery and patchwork and quilting.

 Specialist courses are available at all levels and through a range of learning options.
 For details of relevant courses, see providers such as:

 Membership of relevant professional bodies, such as The Textile Institute, provides access to further opportunities for continuing professional development (CPD) and is useful for establishing industry contacts.

 A common route within the textile design industry is to move from junior designer to designer, then progress to senior designer.
 However, the exact path will depend on your personal interests, experience, preferred working environment and professional reputation.